EADQ/LeetCode/split_a_string_in_balanced_strings/README.md

+# Split a String in Balanced Strings

+## Explanation

 Balanced strings are those that have an equal quantity of 'L' and 'R' characters.

 Given a balanced string s, split it into some number of substrings such that: